-Web-browser 'remote listening' stream has MP3 or OGG (selectable) encoding and offers bit-rates from 32kbps to 256kbps and sampling rates from 16kHz to 48kHz; accommodates up to 10 simultaneous listeners.
+Web-browser 'remote listening' stream has selectable MP3 or OGG encoding and offers bit-rates from 32kbps to 256kbps and sampling rates from 16kHz to 48kHz; accommodates up to 10 simultaneous listeners; http/Icecast and raw UDP streams simultaneously available.

 Alarms:

-- Audio Loss: 'Silence Sensor' Alarm has programmable On/Off thresholds and Time On/Off intervals. - Low Signal: Alarm and reset trigger levels are independently adjustable relative to the FM carrier level display and have programmable Time On/Off settings. - RDS Alarm: Programmable Time On/Off for RDS Loss or PI Error (hijacking). - Pilot Loss: Programmable Time On/Off for loss of Stereo Pilot. - Email Alerts: Email or SMS/text-messaging can alert selected personnel to specific alarms.
+Audio Loss: 'Silence Sensor' Alarm has programmable On/Off thresholds and Time On/Off intervals.

+Low Signal: Alarm and reset trigger levels are independently adjustable relative to the FM carrier level display and have programmable Time On/Off settings.

+RDS Alarm: Programmable Time On/Off for RDS Loss or PI Error (hijacking).

+Pilot Loss: Programmable Time On/Off for loss of Stereo Pilot.

+Email Alerts: Email or SMS/text-messaging can alert selected personnel to specific alarms.